Alhassan Umar

-Alhassan Umar is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana representing the Zabzugu Constituency in the Northern Region on the ticket of the National Democratic Congress.
+Alhassan Umar (born 29 June 1966) is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana representing the Zabzugu Constituency in the Northern Region on the ticket of the National Democratic Congress.

 Early life

 Alhassan was born on 29 June 1966 in Zabzugu on the Northern region of Ghana.

 Education

 He holds a Master of Business Administration from the University of Phoenix, a BA Biological Science the State University of NJ, Rutgers University.
 He also holds a Diploma Teachers Certificate from Gambaga Training College.